AI-Hypercomputer/xpk/README.md

 ### Workload Debugging
 #### Collect Stack Traces
-`cloud-tpu-diagnostics` PyPI package can be used to generate stack traces for workloads running in GKE.
+[cloud-tpu-diagnostics](https://pypi.org/project/cloud-tpu-diagnostics/) PyPI package can be used to generate stack traces for workloads running in GKE.
 This package dumps the Python traces when a fault such as segmentation fault, floating-point exception, or illegal operation exception occurs in the program.
 Additionally, it will also periodically collect stack traces to help you debug situations when the program is unresponsive.
-You must make the following changes in the docker image running in a Kubernetes main container.
+You must make the following changes in the docker image running in a Kubernetes main container to enable periodic stack trace collection.
 ```shell
 # main.py